atom/git-utils/README.md

 Returns `true` if the path is deleted, `false` otherwise.

+### Repository.isPathStaged(path)

+Get the staged status of a given path.

+`path` - The string repository-relative path.

+Returns `true` if the path is staged in the index, `false` otherwise.

 ### Repository.isStatusIgnored(status)

 Check if a status value represents an ignored path.